Best Weight Distribution Hitches for 2019

 Hitch Accessories

-Now that you have that shiny new weight distribution hitch, it's time to consider a few accessories that may make your life a little easier.
-These are totally optional, but there might be something here that you find useful.
+Now that you have the best weight distribution hitch for your RV, it's time to consider a few accessories that may make your life a little easier.

 Hitch Receiver Lock

-When your weight distribution hitch is installed into the receiver of your tow vehicle, there is a pin that holds the hitch into the receiver.
-If you have a non-locking pin, then there is nothing to prevent someone from easily stealing your hitch from your tow vehicle.
+If you have a non-locking pin, there is nothing to prevent someone from easily stealing your hitch from your tow vehicle.

-There are many hitch receiver locks on the market that provide a locking pin as a deterrent to someone from easily walking off with your hitch.
-Below is just one example of this type of pin.
+Many hitch receiver locks on the market provide a locking pin, and below is just one example of this type of pin.

 Hitch Ball Lubrication